CVE-2026-31976: CWE-506: Embedded Malicious Code in xygeni xygeni-action

 Technical Analysis

-CVE-2026-31976 is a critical supply chain vulnerability involving the xygeni-action GitHub Action, a tool used in continuous integration workflows for the Xygeni Scanner.
-On March 3, 2026, an attacker who had gained access to compromised GitHub App credentials created multiple pull requests containing obfuscated shell code injected into the action.yml file.
-Although these pull requests were blocked by branch protection rules and never merged into the main branch, the attacker exploited the mutable nature of the v5 tag by moving it to point to a malicious commit (4bf1d4e19ad81a3e8d4063755ae0f482dd3baf12) residing in the repository’s git object store.
-Consequently, any CI workflow referencing xygeni/xygeni-action@v5 during the affected period (March 3–10, 2026) would fetch and execute this malicious code.
-The injected code functioned as a command-and-control (C2) implant, granting the attacker arbitrary command execution on the CI runner environment for up to 180 seconds per workflow run.
-This attack vector leverages CWE-506 (Embedded Malicious Code) and represents a sophisticated tag poisoning supply chain compromise.
-The vulnerability requires no authentication or user interaction to be exploited, enabling remote, unauthenticated attackers to execute arbitrary commands within the CI infrastructure.
-The CVSS v4.0 score of 9.3 reflects the high severity, with critical impacts on confidentiality, integrity, and availability of affected systems.
-While no known exploits have been observed in the wild, the potential for significant damage to software supply chains and CI/CD pipelines is substantial.
+CVE-2026-31976 is a critical supply chain vulnerability affecting the GitHub Action 'xygeni-action', a component of the Xygeni Scanner.
+On March 3, 2026, an attacker who gained access to compromised GitHub App credentials created multiple pull requests injecting obfuscated shell code into the action.yml file.
+Although branch protection rules prevented these pull requests from being merged, the attacker exploited the mutable nature of the v5 tag by moving it to point to a malicious commit (4bf1d4e19ad81a3e8d4063755ae0f482dd3baf12) present in the repository's git object store.
+Consequently, any GitHub Actions workflow referencing xygeni/xygeni-action@v5 during the affected period (March 3–10, 2026) would fetch and execute this malicious code.
+The injected code functioned as a command-and-control (C2) implant, granting the attacker arbitrary command execution capabilities on the continuous integration (CI) runner for up to 180 seconds per workflow run.
+This attack is classified under CWE-506 (Embedded Malicious Code) and represents a sophisticated tag poisoning supply chain compromise.
+The vulnerability requires no authentication or user interaction to exploit and affects all users referencing the vulnerable tag in their workflows.
+The CVSS 4.0 base score is 9.3, reflecting its critical severity due to network attack vector, low attack complexity, no privileges or user interaction required, and high impact on confidentiality, integrity, and availability.

 Potential Impact